 - Holy Ground: You can guarantee capture point steals, including bosses, make choke points into dead ends, deny disengages or chases, and make poke Qs even more threatening.
 There really isn’t much about Tyrael this doesn’t improve, though in some ways it does alter the ways in which you use your Q. Positioning it correctly becomes a lot of about looking for chokes, looking for even slightly over extended heroes, thinking about where fights might go and pre-Q an area to immediately get back to that location.
 Even just the simple fact that any corner can become a box to trap an enemy if you position it perfectly.
 It makes throwing Q directly on top of an ally being attacked by a melee hero even better, as it immediately creates space in addition to the slow.

 - Salvation: In the best case this almost more than doubles the shield from Righteousness.
 In practice it rarely gets that value and it only increases Tyrael’s shield, not that of his allies.
 In a focus fire situation where Tyrael is getting bursted out, Blood for Blood is a better talent and in a situation where he is not getting bursted he can disengage.
 In addition to that, the most consistent value is in a heavy melee comp, but Holy Ground’s ability to force engages is critical for heavy melee comps.
+All of that said, armor and the baseline W buff increase the value of this talent enormously.

 - Blood for Blood: In higher level games where focus fire is very strong, this talent is often mandatory purely for survivability and it gives Tyrael a burst ability to aid his team’s focus fire.
 Additionally, Holy Ground also doesn’t get as much value unless it forces boss steals simply due to better positioning, so this starts to edge it out.
 We often see it in the Korean and Chinese pro games as a result.